dave-slaughter/semla-rest-examples/README.md

 We publish resources at specified URIs, and currently data is available in both XML and HTML formats.
 The default format is XML, which is returned if the extension is omitted or `xml`, and gives the maximum flexibility for processing on the client.
 HTML is returned if the extension is `html`, and is the the easiest format to include in another web page.

-For example the league tables are at [www.southlacrosse.org.uk/rest/tables/mens](http://www.southlacrosse.org.uk/rest/tables/mens) for the default XML format, or at [www.southlacrosse.org.uk/rest/tables/mens.html](http://www.southlacrosse.org.uk/rest/tables/mens.html) for an HTML version.
+For example the league tables are at [www.southlacrosse.org.uk/rest/tables/mens.html](http://www.southlacrosse.org.uk/rest/tables/mens.html).

 **Please note:** for historic reasons many resources have `mens` as part of the URI.
 This is because the site originally contained data for both men's and women's leagues.